Twarner491/TeddyWarner.org/docs/Projects/Octoprint.md

   </center>

- - Themeify - Beautiful themes for octoprint
+ - Themeify[^11] - Beautiful themes for octoprint
- - ipOnConnect - Display the ip address of the connected OctoPrint instance on the control panel (MK3S+ specific)
+ - ipOnConnect[^12] - Display the ip address of the connected OctoPrint instance on the control panel *:warning: MK3S+ specific*

  <center>